‘The Walking Dead’ Spoilers: Was It Eugene Who Caused The Zombie Apocalypse?

 — The Walking Dead AMC (@WalkingDead_AMC) March 17, 2017

 On top of this possible revelation, The Walking Dead spoilers for the rest of Season 7 show that Eugene will be playing a major role in events to come.
 Uproxx suggests that Sasha (Sonequa Martin-Green) is headed for a brutal end in the season finale and that Eugene will have a hand in her downfall.
-The outlet predicts that Eugene will betray Sasha, who has acquired a sniper rifle and is out to kill Negan.
+The outlet predicted that Eugene will betray Sasha, who has acquired a sniper rifle and is out to kill Negan.

 The Walking Dead spoilers reveal that Negan will still be around in Season 8, which can only mean that Sasha’s assassination plot will fail.
 And because Martin-Green will be playing the lead role in the upcoming Star Trek: Discovery, Sasha will likely be killed off during the Season 7 finale.